 Day 5 - Alpi di Suisi, Schlern Plateau, Sassolungo

 At the town of Alpi di Suisi we’ll use a funicular to ascend to the high plateau of Sciliar, nestled in a bowl of some of the most breathtaking alpine scenery you can imagine.
 Our walk will circumnavigate the plateau through rolling alpine meadows complete with wildflowers and placid dairy cows, along cliffs that plummet thousands of feet to the valley floor, and always surrounded by the brooding peaks of Sassopiatto and Sassolungo.
-This walk contains a panoramic overlook that might possibly be the best in all of our trips…certainly in the top 5.
-Need I say it…take your camera!

 Our meal this afternoon will be at a log-cabin mountain rifugio in a protected valley of the plateau.
 Depending on conditions we’ll either be outside on the deck under the crisp alpine sunshine, or eating around a cozy fireplace with a glass of vino (or Austrian beer) and a hearty mountain lunch in front of us.
 It doesn’t get much better than this.

 For those in our group not inclined to huff and puff their way around the plateau, we can offer some fun (and easier) alternative itineraries for the day.
 The nearby towns of Ortisei, Santa Cristina and Selva all have some fun shops, and are accessible by local bus.
 Or you can also use the local bus to explore the city of Bolzano, a beautiful city with one of the best shopping and market districts in Italy and also the famous Otzi Iceman museum.
 Suffice to say that whatever you choose to do today you’ll sleep well tonight…